Genivia/ugrep/README.md

                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress files to search, when compressed.
-Archives  (.pax, .tar)  and  compressed  archives (.taz, .tgz, .tpz, .tbz, .tbz2, .tb2, .tz2, in braces.
-If -O, -M, or -t is specified,  searches files  with  the specified extensions and magic bytes, including compressed files with compression format extensions and archived files  in  archives.
-Supports gzip (.gz), compress (.Z), bzip2 (.bz, .bz2, .bzip2), lzma (.lzma), xz (.xz).
+Archives  (.cpio, archive  pathnames  are  output  in braces.
+If -O, -M, or -t is specified, searches files with  matching  extensions  and  magic bytes,  searches compressed files with compression format exten- sions, and searches files with matching file  pathnames  in  ar- chives.
+Supports gzip (optional suffix .gz), compress (requires suffix .Z), lzma (requires suffix .lzma),  xz  (requires  suffix .xz), bzip2 (requires suffix .bz, .bz2, or .bzip2).

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.
 Use `--' before the FILE arguments to allow file and directory names to start with a `-'.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline and multiple lines may be matched, unless one or more of  the context options -A, -B, -C or -y is used, or option -v.

     EXIT STATUS